Content Map Terms

 Bedtime tips

-• At night, set up a soothing routine.
 Give your baby a bath, sing lullabies, read a book, or tell a story.
 These activities can help your baby relax.
-They also signal that it is time to sleep.
+They also signal that it's time to sleep.
 Don't get your baby excited with active play right before sleep.

 • Keep the light off during nighttime feedings, and use a soft voice.

-• Settle your baby down to sleep as quickly as possible if he or she is not acting hungry during a nighttime feeding.
+• Settle your baby down to sleep as quickly as possible if your baby isn't acting hungry during a nighttime feeding.

-• Be consistent.
-If you change your plan for how to handle nighttime crying, make sure that you and your partner agree on it before you go to bed.
+If you change your plan for how to handle nighttime crying, make sure that other people who care for your baby agree with the plan.

 Credits